JerryWu96/3D_Face_Reconstrction/README.md

 <img src="https://github.com/JerryWu96/3D_Face_Reconstrction/blob/master/program%20screenshots/fitted_models_2.jpeg"></img>

-* Second, Given an extracted texture of the face and he surrey face model, the program calculates a mapping between the coordinates from a 2D image to a 3D model.
+* Secondly, given an extracted texture of the face and the surrey face model, the program calculates a mapping between the coordinates from a 2D image to a 3D model.

 Some final outputs: